w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   - 4.1.2
 ---

-Carousels display multiple content items one at a time, allowing users to browse through all of them in turn.
+Provide functionality to display the carousel items one at a time, and to announce the changes that occur in display.

 ## Position slides